 Given the nature of our expeditions, there is always a slight chance that a change to scheduling/itinerary changes might have to happen because of: prevailing weather, unfavorable political conditions, the limitations of a small sailing vessel and any other reason beyond our control.
 This decision would not be taken lightly and would be done so with the safety of the vessel and all crew in mind.
 This decision is reserved by the Skipper in charge of the vessel and Pangaea Exploration inclusively with no liability to either.

 Alteration to travel arrangements or any associated costs due to weather conditions or operational reasons beyond Pangaea’s control is the responsibility of the individual Guest Crew.
 We do not accept responsibility for missed flights nor their consequences and strongly recommend that international return flights are fully flexible to allow for missed connections due to bad weather, mechanical breakdown and for any other reason whatsoever.

-Please bring a copy of your Dive Certification Card to the boat – this will be collected when you arrive.
+Please bring a copy of your Dive Certification Card to the boat – this will be verified when you arrive.

-Please bring a copy of your DAN Insurance Card to the boat – this will be collected when you arrive.
+Please bring a copy of your DAN Insurance Card to the boat – this will be verified when you arrive.

 For additional information, please contact us via